-To provide an overview of the subjects of computer science and engineering.
+Course Description: To provide an overview of the subjects of computer science and engineering.
 Discuss about software installation and hardware assembling.
 Advanced topics related to computer science are discussed.

-Course Outcomes: At the end of the course student will be able to
+Course Outcomes: After completion of this course, the students will be able to

-C106.1: Understand the purpose of various components of a basic computer, significance of essentials in software development.
-C106.2: Understand the functionalities of various operating systems.
-C106.3: Understand the basics of organization and management of databases.
-C106 4· Understand the types of connectivity applications and security issues
+- C106.1 Understand the purpose of various components of a basic computer, significance of essentials in software development. - C106.2 Understand the functionalities of various operating systems. - C106.3 Understand the basics of organization and management of databases. - C106.4 Understand the types of connectivity, applications and security issues, fundamentals of self driven systems.